-Even if you don’t have a scheduled talk, there are two ways you can still share with other conference goers:
+Even if you don’t have a scheduled talk, there are other ways you can share with other conference goers.

 Breakout sessions are facilitated unconference discussions about a particular topic.
 Some present on a project that is in progress to get other’s feedback, others talk about standards, formats, and tools of the trade.
 You can also have breakout sessions about big picture topics, or possibly get like minded folks together to start planning a local/regional code4lib community gathering.

 Lightning talks are five minute talks on a topic of the presenter’s choosing.
 The lightning talks are an opportunity to provide a platform for someone who is just getting started with public speaking, who wants to ask a question or invite people to help with a project, or for someone to boast about something they did or tell a short cautionary story.
 Some lighting talks tend to steal the show at the conference!

 Both lightning talks and breakout sessions signups take place at the conference.
 Signups are usually on a posterboard by the registration; specific details about signup times and places will be announced from the podium, as well as social media.